Thru-Hike Tent Materials: Silpoly vs Silnylon vs DCF

 DCF Tent Material

-Benefits to DCF Tents
+Benefits of DCF Tents

-The crown jewel for many thru-hikers is a tent made from DCF (Dyneema Composite Fabric) due to its many benefits which include:
+The crown jewel for many thru-hikers is a tent made from DCF (Dyneema Composite Fabric) due to its many benefits, which include:

 Lightweight